The Swedish Plus test – forward-facing vs rear-facing

 1. Higher speed.
 The speed is higher than normal compared to the speed used by our European approvals ECE R44 and UN- ECE R129, also called “i-Size”.

 2. Very short braking distance.
 The short braking distance makes the impact on the car seat brutal, the shorter the braking distance, the more violent the forces become.

 As a parent, you have read with certainty that the car seat as you choose should also be Europe-approved and E-marked according to the ECE regulations.
-What does not seem as clear is what it really means or how the tests were made.
-Of course, it is of the utmost importance that the car seat that you choose to buy for your child is EU-approved, but tests carried out in accordance with the ECE regulations do not take into account the forces in the neck.
-It is therefore important to ensure that your car seat is also Plus tested.
+What does not seem as clear is what it means or how the tests were made.
+Of course, it is of the utmost importance that the car seat that you choose to buy for your child is EU-approved, but tests carried out by the ECE regulations do not take into account the forces in the neck.
+It is therefore important to ensure that your car seat is also Plus Tested.

 All car seats approved according to ECE R44 are crash tested, but what many do not know is that a rear-facing car seat is tested both in a front and rear impact.
 This means that the rear-facing car seat must be able to withstand both a frontal and rear impact to be approved.
 This is unlike the forward-facing car seats that are only required to be tested in front impact to meet the approval.